FukuyamaKeiske/maze-game/README_EN.md

 ## Running the Game

-You can start the game by executing the following command in the terminal:
+The game can be launched by running the following command in the terminal, FULL SCREEN:

 ```sh
 python __main__.py